ajgargan/bind9/README.md

 semanage fcontext -a -t named_zone_t /etc/named.conf
 semanage fcontext -a -t named_zone_t /var/named/dnsdemo.osite.co.za

-# setup the chroot jail.
-The above configs will be merged into the jail
+# setup the named-chroot.
+The above configs will be merged into the chroot
 /usr/lib/exec/setup-named-chroot.sh /var/named/chroot on

 # turn on and persist the named-chroot service